rcozm/SuperLeague-Manager/README.md

 ---

 ## Overview
-The *SuperLeague Manager* is a PHP–MariaDB web application It allows users to search and explore data about football teams, players, matches, and venues.
+The *SuperLeague Manager* is a PHP–MariaDB web application.
+It allows users to search and explore data about football teams, players, matches, and venues.

 ---